trajano/trajano-swarm/README.md

 In addition, this has a management plane which provides Zipkin and Portainer agents and a management UI stack exposed to the intranet to access the necessary info.

+The implementation intentionally avoids using any configuration files (only Apache HTTP needed one).
+The `/ping` endpoint is where I stored the labels used to dynamically configure the Docker provider.
+In there I declared my common middlewares:

+* `default` which provides a compression and possible future middlewares
+* `strip-prefix` which strips the prefix and does a redirect if the first segment does not end with `/` which is useful for reverse proxies that have a single DNS with top level path per application.

 ## Required files

 The mappings to the following files should change to match your CA, Intranet DMZ certificate and Intranet DMZ private key respectively.